purplecat7/PyCharmProjects/Level2/LibrarySystem_2016/README.txt

     - no implementation details
     - all method docstrings fully explain the interface of each class

+src_skeleton_with_extras/ : intermediate stage
+    - some attribute initialisation
+    - extra comments to explain steps needed in the methods

 src/ : full working solution for library system.
     - there are some aspects which could be better
     - use cases described in the exercise are implemented